Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 For around 20 km the route to Loi Tai Leng border is concrete and mostly fine.

-The route passes through scenic small villages, beautiful viewpoints and lastly, a sleepy checkpoint with horses, where the sleepy guards awoke surprised to see me.
+The route passes through scenic small villages, beautiful viewpoints and lastly, a sleepy checkpoint with horses, where the guards awoke, surprised to see me.

 The last section of dirt to the Monument of King Naresuan